Michael von Grünau

-Michael von Grünau (October 3, 1944 – December 22, 2011) was a Canadian psychologist and neurophysiologist at Concordia University.
+Michael Werner von Grünau (October 3, 1944 – December 22, 2011) was a Canadian psychologist and neurophysiologist at Concordia University.

-Life and career
+Early life and education

-Michael von Grünau was born in Germany, the son of Viktoria Hanke and Werner von Grünau.
+von Grünau was born in Germany, the son of Viktoria Hanke and Werner von Grünau.
 His father was a translator and a writer; his mother was a housewife and a writing assistant for her husband.

 von Grünau grew up in West Germany, but emigrated to Canada in about 1965 to study physics at University of Toronto.
 He graduated in 1968, but then commenced a MA in psychology, graduating in 1971, and a PhD, graduating in 1975.
 His PhD was supervised by Paul Kolers.

-Around this time, he conducted research into the Color Phi phenomenon, investigating the influence of color on apparent movement from stationary images and also the fluttering heart phenomenon in which a red patch on a blue background appears to jump around as an observer moves his or her eyes.
+Career

 In the early 1980s von Grünau moved to the Department of Psychology at Queen's University at Kingston, where he founded a neurophysiology laboratory to study the visual system of cats.
 He continued his psychophysical studies of human visual perception.